liamoar/Automation_puppeteer/README.md

 npm i puppeteer

 # For Case 1

 - go to Signin folder
 - run this code in command line -node siginup.js

 # For case 2
--go to Cart folder
+- go to Cart folder
--run this code in command line -node addTocart.js
+- run this code in command line -node addTocart.js